Global Blood Fund (Europe)

 Overview

 Global Blood Fund (Europe) was established as a UK Charitable Incorporated Organisation and registered with the Charity Commission as charity number 1162880.
-Founded by Our Blood Institute (OBI) in 2008, the organization has provided aid to more than 50 countries through grants, training, and lifesaving equipment.
-With an annual income of approximately £200,925 and expenditure of £190,012 (2024), the charity operates with 2 trustees and 75 volunteers.
-The organization's mission is to relieve sickness and save lives by improving blood availability for patients in need of transfusion, particularly in poorer countries, through provision of training, equipment, money, and other support, as well as promoting voluntary, non-remunerated blood donation.
-The charity has delivered over $2 million (depreciated value) of re-homed equipment and established critical blood banking infrastructure, including the first and only blood bank in Northern Laos.
+Founded by Our Blood Institute (OBI) in 2008, the organisation has provided aid to more than 50 countries through grants, training, and lifesaving equipment.
+The organisation's mission is to relieve sickness and save lives by improving blood availability for patients in need of transfusion, particularly in poorer countries, through provision of training, equipment, money, and other support, as well as promoting voluntary, non-remunerated blood donation.
+The charity has established critical blood banking infrastructure, including the first and only blood bank in Northern Laos, and delivered equipment and support to blood services across Africa, Asia, and Latin America.

 Funding Priorities